 - Royal Decree 1507/2008 of 12 September, approving the Regulation on Compulsory Insurance against Civil Liability in respect of the Movement of Motor Vehicles;

 - boat and aviation insurance:

-- Law 14/2014 of 24 July, also known as the Spanish Shipping Act;
+- Law 14/2014 of 24 July, also known as the Maritime Navigation Law;

 - Royal Decree 607/1999 of 16 April, regarding compulsory insurance for recreational craft;

-- Regulation (EC) No. 785/2004 of 21 April on insurance requirements for air carriers and aircraft operators
+- Regulation (EC) No. 785/2004 of 21 April on insurance requirements for air carriers and aircraft operators;

-- Law 48/1960 of 21 July, also known as the Air Aviation Act (AAA); and
+- Law 48/1960 of 21 July, also known as the Air Navigation Law; and

 - civil liability insurance for insolvency administrators:

-- Royal Decree 1333/2012 of 21 September regulating civil liability insurance and the equivalent guarantee for insolvency administrators; and
+- Royal Decree 1333/2012 of 21 September, regulating civil liability insurance and the equivalent guarantee for insolvency administrators; and

 - accident insurance (life, health, death, etc.):

-- Law 20/2005 of 14 November, on the creation of the Register of Insurance Contracts for death cover.
+- Law 20/2005 of 14 November on the Creation of the Register of Insurance Contracts for Death Cover.

 Rules governing access to the market and insurance activities

 There have not been any substantial changes in the applicable regulations regarding entering the insurance market and carrying out activities as an insurance or reinsurance entity since 2015.
 The following two pieces of legislation are specifically noteworthy: (1) Law 20/2015 of 14 July on the Management, Supervision and Solvency of Insurance and Reinsurance Companies (Article 34 of which was recently amended by Royal Decree 288/2021 of 20 April); and (2) Royal Decree 1060/2015 of 20 November, on the management, supervision and solvency of insurance and reinsurance companies, which implements the aforementioned Law.

 Rules governing the mediation and distribution of insurance